65 Broadway: Usage

 Shortly after 65 Broadway's completion, the U.S. government forced the consolidation of all domestic commercial express-mail operations into a single government-operated agency, the Railway Express Agency, as part of the World War I effort.
 American Express was among the only express mail companies that survived the merger, retaining 40% of its stock.
 In February 1930, American Express's banking division announced plans to expand into the first floor of 65 Broadway.
 The travel department would downsize, occupying only a small part of the first floor rather than the entire floor; the Railway Express Agency, would move to the Helmsley Building.
 At the time, The New York Times described the move as "another step in the disappearance of the old-time express companies from the Wall Street district."
 The new bank opened that April.
 The branch was to have $15 million in deposits, as well as a wide range of services.
 J.& W. Seligman & Co. moved into the building's top three floors in 1940, occupying the space until 1974.
 Other tenants of 65 Broadway included Moody's Investors Service, and National Investors Corporation.

 American Express announced in early 1974 that it would move to nearby 2 New York Plaza, a skyscraper which was then mostly unoccupied.
 The company planned to sell off 65 Broadway as part of this relocation.
-The American Bureau of Shipping bought the building in 1977, moving from a smaller location at 45 Broad Street.
-However, the Bureau only planned to occupy the 12th through 21st floors of 65 Broadway.
-Following the purchase of 65 Broadway, the building was renovated c.
-1979.
-The modifications included the installation of a bronze rendering of a bald eagle that was then hoisted to the top of the building.
-The cost of the Bureau's acquisition of 65 Broadway was $5 million, including the cost of renovations.
-Due to increased business requirements, the Bureau soon outgrew the space at 65 Broadway and moved out during 1986.
+The American Bureau of Shipping (ABS) bought the building in June 1977 for $2.5 million, moving from a smaller location at 45 Broad Street.
+ABS renovated the building, and in December 1978 installed a large bronze sculpture of its insignia, an eagle grasping an anchor, designed by Greg Wyatt, atop the building.
+The total cost of ABS's purchase plus renovation of 65 Broadway was projected to be approximately $5 million.
+Following the renovation, in December 1978 ABS moved in, occupied the 12th through 21st floors, and rented out the lower floors.
+As of early 1979, American Express retained about 15,000 square feet of rented office space in the building.
+During the shipping depression of the mid-1980s, as a cost-saving measure the American Bureau of Shipping moved its headquarters to New Jersey, and the firm left 65 Broadway in 1986.
 The law firm of Cadwalader, Wickersham & Taft briefly considered buying 65 Broadway in the 1980s but ultimately deemed it to be too expensive.